zuplo/docs/docs/articles/add-api-to-backstage.md

 backend.add(import("@backstage/plugin-auth-backend-module-github-provider"));
 ```

-This is not well documented by Backstage - any issues should be directed
+This isn't well documented by Backstage - any issues should be directed
 [to them](https://github.com/backstage/backstage/issues).

 ### Backstage hosted on Roadie.io